JPMorgan to hire more junior bankers to battle burnout - source

 JPMorgan is also encouraging more personal time for employees to be offline and will enforce many policies already in place to protect weekends and provide extra flexibility for junior bankers.

-Goldman Sachs Group Inc’s chief last month responded to complaints from junior bankers by saying the management is going to work harder to give them Saturdays off and to shift bankers from other divisions to the busiest teams in the investment bank.
+Goldman Sachs Group Inc's (GS.N) chief last month responded to complaints from junior bankers by saying the management is going to work harder to give them Saturdays off and to shift bankers from other divisions to the busiest teams in the investment bank. read more

 JPMorgan also plans to conduct a quarterly review to evaluate how junior bankers are spending their time and will hold senior management accountable in their performance reviews and year-end compensation.